factorysh/longrun/README.md

 Goals
 ------

+Handling long rpc call, without blocking, without polling.

  * Local RPC with UNIX or TCP socket
  * Distant RPC with HTTP
- * RPC can be fire and forget or streaming response
+ * RPC can be "fire and forget" or streaming responses
  * RPC can be canceled
  * Server is async, client can be sync
  * Golang, python, javascript languages